mesosphere/dcos-docs-site/pages/1.13/cli/index.md

 title: CLI
 menuWeight: 50
 excerpt: Understanding the command line interface utility in DC/OS
 enterprise: false
 ---

 The DC/OS command line interface (DC/OS CLI) utility allows you to manage cluster nodes, install and manage packages, inspect the cluster state, and manage services and tasks.

 DC/OS 1.13 requires the DC/OS CLI >= 0.8.
-To install it, [follow the instructions](/1.13/cli/install/).
+To install it, [follow these instructions](/1.13/cli/install/).

 To list available commands, run `dcos` with no parameters: